unoplatform/uno.extensions/doc/Overview/Logging/LoggingOverview.md

 ## Platform Log Providers

-This library comes with two platform specific log providers:

-  - **Uno.Extensions.Logging.OSLogLoggerProvider** : Used for iOS
-  - **Uno.Extensions.Logging.WebAssembly.WebAssemblyConsoleLoggerProvider** : Used for WebAssembly (WASM)

-To wire up platform specific log providers for debug and console logging, use the extension method `UseLogging()` on the `IHostBuilder` instance:
+To wire-up the platform specific log providers for debug and console logging, use the extension method `UseLogging()` on the `IHostBuilder` instance:

 ```csharp
 protected override void OnLaunched(LaunchActivatedEventArgs e)